segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 When you Identify a user, Segment passes that user's information to Braze with `userId` as Braze's External User ID.

-If you are using a device-mode connection, Braze's SDK assigns a `device_id` and a backend identifier, `braze_id`, to every user.
+If you're using a device-mode connection, Braze's SDK assigns a `device_id` and a backend identifier, `braze_id`, to every user.
 This allows Braze to capture anonymous activity from the device by matching on those identifiers instead of `userId`.
 This applies to _device-mode connections_.

 To send anonymous user data in cloud-mode, you must manually include the user's `braze_id` in all your Segment API calls in the `integrations.Braze.braze_id` or `context.integrations.Braze.braze_id` object.